shashankov/noc/README.md

 ### Routing Table Generation

-`routing_tables/` contains scripts to generate routing tables based on X-Y dimension ordered routing for mesh and shortest-path routing for Double-Ring and Ring networks.
+`routing_tables/` contains scripts to generate routing tables based on X-Y dimension ordered routing for mesh, torus and directional torus and shortest-path routing for Double-Ring and Ring networks.
+Note: For torus, ties occur when the node can be reached from either direction.
+Ties are broken by alternating for each node which side is chosen evening out the load on each link.

 Usage:
 - Router: `./gen_router_table.py <num_inputs> <num_outputs> <file_prefix>`